Skip to Content

 1. Green Tea For Anxiety And Depression

-Tea from Camellia sinensis (white, green, yellow, oolong, and black tea) all have compounds that can be stress reducing and beneficial for our mind.
 But green tea tends to have the most of these beneficial compounds because it’s made from young leaves (and sometimes shade grown – protecting the leaves and compounds from the harmful sun rays).

 Tea contains L-Theanine which is a relaxer and anxiety reducer as it boosts the neurotransmitter GABA and subdues the effects of caffeine.
-See the study here.

 Green tea is also very high in EGCG.
 A study showed that EGCG led to calmness and reduced self rated stress.
-You can read more about the study here.

 Human studies are only starting to be conducted with green tea but they show promising results.
-For example, there are two similar studies that showed less depression in older adults after regularly drinking green tea (see the study from 2021 here, and the study from 2018 in Korea here).
-Another study from 2018 saw the benefits of decaffeinated green tea on stress and anxiety which led to a better sleep.
+For example, there are two similar studies (a study from 2021, and a study from 2018 in Korea) that showed less depression in older adults after regularly drinking green tea.

 2. Black Tea For Anxiety

-Black tea also contains both L-Theanine and EGCG, but less of each and more caffeine.
-Despite being the most caffeinated out of Camellia sinensis teas, black tea has also been shown to reduce stress levels.
+But despite being the most caffeinated out of Camellia sinensis teas, black tea has also been shown to reduce stress levels.

 There was a study done in London in 2006 that looked at stress and drinking caffeinated black tea for six weeks.
 Participants drinking black tea were able to de-stress quicker and had less of the stress hormone cortisol after being exposed to a stressful situation.
-Read more about the study and the results here.

 There haven’t been any studies since, but it might be worth switching your cup of coffee for a cup of black tea in the morning.
 Black tea is definitely a good option if you’re looking for a tea for anxiety with more caffeine.